mumbleskates/bilrost/README.md

 of those capabilities with maximum convenience.

-Bilrost at the encoding level is based upon [Protocol Buffers][pb] (protobuf) and shares many of its traits.
+Bilrost at the encoding level is based upon [Protocol Buffers][pb] (protobuf) and shares many of its traits, but is incompatible.
 It is in some ways simpler and less rigid in its specification, and is designed to improve on some of protobuf's deficiencies.
 In doing so it breaks wire-compatibility with protobuf.

 `bilrost` is implemented for the [Rust Language][rs].
 It is a direct fork of [`prost`][p], and shares many of its performance characteristics.
 (It is not the